paigeadelethompson/django-powerdns-manager/README.rst

 .. note::

-   This note demonstrates how to use the Django API to manage Domains (Zones) and resource Records in bulk from the command line.
+   This note demonstrates how to use the Django API to manage Domains (Zones) and Resource Records in bulk from the command line.
 Launch a Python shell from your Django project's root directory with the following::

        python manage.py shell